meshery/meshery/docs/pages/project/contributing/contributing-ui.md

 ##### Conventions for svg files
 1. svg icons should be optimized and compressed, there are online [svg optimizers and viewers](https://www.svgviewer.dev/) that can compress the svg files to smaller size.
 2. All svg icons should have "height" and "width" properties set to 20px*20px.
 If the svg should have been bigger in size according to the needs in UI, it should be provided as a style prop from the react component.
-Ensure height and width attributes are always set in original svg.
+Ensure that height and width attributes are always set in original svg.
 3. Always include this XML header in each SVG image:
       ```
       <?xml version="1.0" encoding="UTF-8"?><!DOCTYPE svg>